mogill/parallel-xml2json/README.md

  for garbage collected languages.
-[EMS](https://github.com/SyntheticSemantics/ems) directly addresses both problems with parallel programming primitives and a unified API for synchronizing access to shared data.
+[EMS](https://github.com/SyntheticSemantics/ems) directly addresses both problems with parallel programming primitives and a unified API for synchronizing access to large amounts of shared data.

 Shared-nothing parallel programming models like Hadoop are not applicable to processing a single XML file, and serial execution